Welcome, Ayin Administrative Health Solutions members

 - Preferred retail pharmacy – A preferred retail pharmacy can supply up to a 90-day supply of prescription medications.

 - Mail-order pharmacy – A mail-order pharmacy can provide up to a 90-day supply of maintenance medications and delivers prescriptions directly to your home.
-You have the choice of two mail-order pharmacies:

 - Specialty pharmacy – A pharmacy that provides specialty medications – medications that require special delivery, handling, administration and monitoring by a pharmacist.
 They are listed on the formulary with the status of “specialty.”
 Specialty drugs are available through Credena Health.
 Some specialty drugs are only available in select pharmacies.
 If Credena Health is not able to provide a specialty medication, members should contact the Pharmacy Department at 503-574-7400 or 877-216-3644.